aleon1220/multi-cloud-WebApp-Attendance/README.md

 > maven has been deprecated and moved to [maven](./maven)

 #### Use 1Password CLI to inject the secrets
-- as a pre-requisite you must have access to the shared vault
+- as a pre-requisite you must have access to the 1Password shared vault
-- login in the CLI
+- CLI Login to 1Password
 ```bash
 # Linux Ubuntu tested 2023-12-10
 op signin
 ```
-- inject the secrets for testing Authentication property file
+- Inject the secrets for testing Authentication property file
 ```bash
 op inject -i token_auth.properties.tpl -o token_auth.properties
 ```